-For example, it is well-settled that regular consumption of green tea is beneficial when it comes to reducing the frequency and severity of dementia-related problems.
+For example, it is well-settled that the regular consumption of green tea is beneficial when it comes to reducing the frequency and severity of dementia-related problems.
 By increasing your loved one’s mental faculties you will help him or her to enjoy his or her senior years more fully.

 Green tea contains polyphenols, which have neuroprotective properties in that they can bind with toxic chemicals and keep them from the brain.
 Green tea also contains flavonoids that prevents the formation of plaque in the brain, and there is some evidence that it may even break down existing plaque.
 Green tea also stimulates the parts of the brain that work with memory.
 The America Journal of Clinical Nutrition published a scientific study that showed a more than 50% lowering of the risk of Alzheimer’s and other forms of dementia when people consumed green tea on a regular basis.

 Other advantages of good nutrition include feeling better both physically and psychologically, as well as improved health and physical stamina.
 By keeping these matters in mind when considering what would be the best diet for your loved one you can help him or her live longer, live better, and enjoy life more fully.

 As the body ages, its needs begin to change.
 An older person will need fewer calories to maintain his or her healthy weight than a younger person.
 In addition, while the body of a younger person may be able to compensate for a shortage of an important nutrient, an elderly person is more likely to feel the effects of a poor diet.